ramiletus/fraud-detection/README.md

 This is an application intended to persist data about users and transactions in order to detect fraud in the context of e-commerce.
 With this purpose, it provides a REST API to inject the data and check if a transaction is a fraud attempt.

-It also provides a Kafka consumer to listen to data injection commands.
+It also provides a Kafka consumer and a RabbitMQ listener to listen to data injection commands.

 It uses Neo4j to deploy a graph database.
 This way of connecting entities is more natural and efficient for the purposes of the application.